DHTMLX/docs-spreadsheet/docs/svelte_integration.md

 ### Adding Spreadsheet into the app

 Now it's time to add the component into our app.
-Open **App.svelte** and replace the code with the following one:
+Open **App.svelte** and replace the default code with the following one:

 ~~~svelte title="App.svelte"
 <script>
   import Spreadsheet from "./Spreadsheet.svelte";
   import { getData } from "./data.js";
 </script>

 <Spreadsheet data={getData()} />
 ~~~